 Private full day tour to Macau from Hong Kong $300 per person

 The official currency of China is called the renminbi.
 The renminbi is made up of yuan.
 When referring to the name of the Chinese currency we use the title renminbi, which means 'the people's currency' in Mandarin.
 Holiday prices in China are a little cheaper than other developed nations in the region such as South Korea and Japan; however, expenses can easily balloon if you're on a 5 star holiday.

-The Hong Kong dollar is tied to the US Dollar. $1 US dollar gets you $7.80 Hong Kong dollars.
 The Aussie dollar has been steadily losing ground since peaking after the economic mess of the Global Financial Crisis.
-Two travel products let you lock in a rate: prepaid travel cards and traveller’s cheques.
-You can secure your travel budget using these products if you think the value of the Australian dollar will fall during your trip to China.
+A prepaid travel card lets you lock in a rate ahead of your trip.
+This way, you can secure your travel budget if you think the value of the Australian dollar will fall during your trip to China.

 The Australian dollar has been losing ground against the renminbi since the Global Financial Crisis.
 In the last couple of years 1 Aussie dollar will get you about 4 - 5 yuan.

 Australian Dollar (AUD) to Chinese Yuan Renminbi (CNY)*